 Frontal fibrosing alopecia describes hair loss and scarring in the frontal region of the scalp.
 It was first described in a group of Australian women in 1994 .
 It is a localised form of lichen planopilaris.

 Frontal fibrosing alopecia usually affects post-menopausal women over the age of 50.
 It is uncommon in younger women and in men.

-The incidence is reported to be increasing in white-skinned women, and it is uncommon in women with dark skin.
+The incidence is reported to be increasing in white-skinned women (possibly because of greater awareness of the condition), and it is uncommon in women with dark skin.

 Frontal fibrosing alopecia is considered a variant of lichen planopilaris.